Upcoming Events

 The 4th Annual Celebration: Regenerate · Reciprocate · Inspire

-EcoFest returns to Westport with new energy and partnerships, while staying true to our core mission: Celebrating and advocating for the natural world, honoring all living beings, and showcasing those who call us toward sustainability, reciprocity, regeneration, and connection.
+EcoFest returns to Westport with new energy and partnerships to celebrate, inspire and advocate for the natural world, honor all living beings, and showcase those who call us toward sustainability, reciprocity, regeneration, and connection.
 We feature local speakers, stewards, presenters, artists, makers and innovators.

-The Cove Inn: A hub for music and community in Westport, now home to EcoFest 2026.
+The Cove Inn: A hub for music and community in Westport, and new home to EcoFest 2026.
 Together, we’ll bring events to the Cove’s indoor and surrounding outdoor spaces.

 Dark Skies Initiative: With the Perth-to-Chaffey’s Locks region moving toward Dark Sky Preserve designation, EcoFest joins in celebrating this commitment to protecting the night for all living beings.

-This year, EcoFest expands into the heart of Westport.
-Displays, workshops, play spaces, and performances will be hosted at the Cove, throughout the Village, and at the Harbour.
+Displays, workshops, play spaces, and performances will be hosted at the Cove, throughout the Village, and at the Waterfront

 🎶 We’re Celebrating

-EcoFest 2026 will feature noted authors, musicians, and poets.
+EcoFest 2026 will feature noted authors, dancers, musicians, artists and poets.
 Together, we’ll ally with creativity and ideas to celebrate the natural world and those who inspire us to steward it.

 Events begin in the afternoon and continue into the evening, with Dark Sky viewing, dancing, and community connection under the stars